Tutorial on the R Apply Family

 Note that if you want to see the number of rows and columns that the dataframe contains, you could have also called

-Many other enquiries on the data are possible.
+Many other inquiries on the data are possible.

 Here, you are interested in knowing where the product sells best in which department, for example.
 That’s why you should regroup the data by department, summing up the sales,